eukras/article-wiki/README.md

 ## Contributing

-Please get in touch if you have questions about using or adapting the software.
+Questions about using or adapting the software are welcome.
 Bug reports can be filed on GitHub.
 If you add anything interesting, point me to a demo, or submit a pull request.